 11th Berlin Debate on Science and Science Policy, November 7, 2016

 Science is, and has always been, international.
 It thrives on the free exchange of ideas, findings and people.
-Moreover, science has the merits of being inherently apolitical and unideological.
-It spreads norms and values such as rational reasoning and deliberation, universalism and disinterestedness, and contributes to capacity-building in deprived world regions.
+Moreover, science has the merits of being inherently apolitical and non-ideological.
+It spreads norms and values such as rationality and deliberation, universalism and impartiality, and contributes to capacity-building in deprived world regions.
 These “soft power” qualities have always made science an important tool in foreign policy.
-In the 21th century, however, we are witnessing a renewed interest in the idea of “science diplomacy”.
-Faced with a new kind of challenges that are global by nature, rooted in science and driven by technology, political players all around the world have started to put “science diplomacy” high on their agendas.
+In the 21th century, however, we are witnessing a renewed interest in the idea of science diplomacy.
+Faced with a new kind of challenges that are global by nature, rooted in science and driven by technology, political players all around the world have started to put science diplomacy high on their agendas.
 They invest in large-scale scientific cooperation projects such as CERN or try to systematically use science to improve international relations.
 But what are the challenges of teaming up scientists from all around the world?
 How can we attempt to measure and enhance the contribution of such cooperation projects to peace and understanding?
 Is science diplomacy mainly a (new) tool of powerful nation states and just a different means of promoting their national interests?
 Is there a danger for scientists in being misused for political purposes?

 Under Pressure?
 The Role of Science between Democratization, Economization and the Grand Challenges